 The advisors at River Wealth are committed to enriching investors by sharing their insights and understanding of the market by regularly publishing the Market Currents in our quarterly Currents Newsletter.

-Corporate Earnings – Corporate earnings growth has accelerated, largely boosted by the recent tax overhaul in the U.S., which significantly reduced corporate tax rates.
+Corporate Earnings – Corporate earnings growth has accelerated largely boosted by the recent U.S. tax overhaul, which significantly reduced corporate tax rates.
 Expectations for 2018 remain optimistic as analysts project double digit earnings growth to continue.
-Thus far, the majority of companies reporting 1st Quarter earnings have provided shareholders with positive reports.
+Thus far, the majority of companies reporting second quarter earnings have provided shareholders with positive reports.
+Improved earnings numbers have kept fundamental valuation measures steady, giving the market room to expand.

-Central Bank Activity, Rates and Inflation – In March the Federal Reserve increased the Federal Funds rate, a widely expected move, to a range of 1.50% to 1.75%.
+Central Bank Activity, Rates and Inflation – The Federal Reserve is on track to increase short-term interest rates four times this year.
 Despite an expanding economic and employment situation, rates remain relatively low and modest inflation numbers have given the Fed room to act gradually.
-It is broadly expected that the Fed will increase rates three times in 2018.
+There is a widely held expectation that rate increases will continue over the next few years.

 Please note that it is the intent of your Plan to be 404(c) compliant.
 This means that you will receive sufficient information through various documents to make initial and ongoing investment decisions and that Plan fiduciaries are relieved of liability for losses resulting from participants’ investment decisions.